ou-elot/cse15l-lab-reports/LabReport-1.md

 **b ) Command with directory arguments**
 ![Image](catDirArg.png)
+- The working directory in the example is the home directory.
-Using the cat command with a directory as an argument is possible, but the command terminal will only show an output telling us that the directory is an argument.
-This output is expected, since the cat command is meant to print out the contents of a file, and there are no file contents within a directory; we need to use cat on a file name to access file contents.
+- Using the cat command with a directory as an argument gives an output where the terminal simply tells us that the argument provided is a directory.
+- This behavior is expected.
+The cat command is used to print out all the contents of a file.
+Since there's no contents to print out in a directory, only files and other directories, it is expected that we cannot use the cat command on a directory.

 **c ) Command with file arguments**
 ![Image](catFile1.png)